 Adding, Dropping, or Withdrawing from a Class

-From the end of registration through the first few days of the add/drop period the following semester, students can change course schedules themselves by going online using the PIN they received from faculty at advising.
+From the end of registration through the first few days of the add/drop period the following semester, students can change course schedules themselves by going online using the PIN they received from their faculty advisor during the advising period.
 During the pre-registration advising session, advisors and advisees should therefore discuss alternative or back-up courses so that students have informed options to choose from if they have to change their schedules.

 Also, when an advisor meets an advisee during the semester, it is a good idea to compare the student's current schedule to the one outlined at advising the previous semester.
 Any changes may be minor (to avoid a time conflict, for instance), or they may indicate the student's evolving curricular interests and co-curricular activities, which could be the basis for discussion.